Breekpot/docs/bloqs/bloqhouse/overview.rst

     +-----------------------------------------+-----------------------+-----------------------------------------+-----------------------+

 Visit `Bloqhouse.com <https://www.bloqhouse.com>`__ to apply for the pilot and buy Bloqs during the first Bloq emission this summer.
-If you want to develop your own applications on top of the Bloq ecosystem, visit the :ref:`bloqstarted`.
+If you want to develop your own applications on top of the Bloq ecosystem, visit the :ref:`bloqstarted` pages.

 Off- vs on-chain exchanges
 --------------------------